wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 AFAIK code Salesforce uses internally is not open sourced.

-So each user organization has to create their own framework for functional testing.
+So each Salesforce user company has to create their own framework for functional testing.

 ## Frameworks